groupdocs-watermark/GroupDocs.Watermark-for-.NET/Docs/content/watermark/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-pdf-documents/existing-objects-in-pdf-document.md

 description: ""
 keywords:
 productName: GroupDocs.Watermark for .NET
-hideChildren: False
+hideChildren: True
 ---
 ## Removing watermark from a particular page

 Removing watermark from a particular page of PDF document using GroupDocs.Watermark consists of following steps.

 1. Load the document
 2. Create and initialize Image/text search criteria
 3. Find watermarks
 4. Remove watermarks
 5. Save the document

 Following code sample removes watermarks from a particular page.